7 DIY Sensory Bottle Ideas for Calm Down Time

-- ICONIC WATER BOTTLE: The VOSS water bottle is recognized worldwide as a sign of quality and great taste.
-Our BPA-free plastic water bottles share the same unique design as our iconic glass bottle, but are made from premium PET, ideal for water bottle sports and water delivery needs.
+- ICONIC WATER BOTTLE: The VOSS still water bottle is globally recognized for quality.
+Our BPA-free, recyclable plastic water bottles mirror our iconic glass design, made from premium PET, ideal for water bottle sports and water delivery needs.

-- IT’S WHAT’S ON THE INSIDE: VOSS has a clean, fresh yet distinct taste, with a low mineral count.
-VOSS premium water is one of the purest bottled waters available, with minimal Total Dissolved Solids in our water bottles affirm the purity of our natural water.
+- IT’S WHAT’S ON THE INSIDE: VOSS boasts a clean, fresh taste with low minerals, making it one of the best bottled waters to drink.
+The minimal Total Dissolved Solids in our water bottles affirm the purity of our natural water.